fergusmk/fergus-mk/_projects/cv_road_defect_detection.md

 > The perceived benefits of more frequent road inspection is too low to justify its implementation.

 A further motivation for developing automated detection methods is the proposal to create a [Road Digital Twin](https://drf.eng.cam.ac.uk/research/digital-twins).
-This proposal relies on having frequent, high quality data as inputs in order to maximize the potential benefits.
+This proposal relies on having frequent, high quality data as inputs in order to maximize the potential utility.

 There are two main modalities of data that can be used for defect detection: 2D RGB images and 3D point cloud images.
 However, when each modality should be used is not well understood.
 This project aims at bridging that gap by investigating the stregnths and weaknesses of each input modality.